apjanke/repro-poi-corrupt-xml/README.md

 * Add `Mcode/` to your Matlab path
 * Run `blah.Blah.writeHelloWorldExcel`
+* Run `blah.Blah.writeHelloWorldExcelUsingJavaInsideMatlab`
-* Try to open the resulting `.xlsx` file
+* Try to open the resulting `.xlsx` files

+The `.xlsx` files will be in the `build/` directory.

+Then, for comparison, create an XLSX file in just Java, run outside of Matlab:

+* Run `./create_helloworld_xlsx_from_java`
+* Try opening `build/helloworld-java.xlsx`

-To see details of the produced XML, do this:
+To see details of the produced XML in the files, do this:

 ```bash
 cd build